 How is the Fat Stacks Course Bundle structured?

-The following course structure and pricing are correct as of mid-April 2021.
+The following course structure is correct as of June 2023.
 Clearly, there is a lot of value on offer.

 This course covers the method of how Jon selects and decides upon a particular niche.
 He has launched many sites in different niches.
 He’ll openly admit that some became a big success and others were flops.